Visual and Performing Arts

 - High quality arts learning that teaches sequential arts skills and techniques, develops students’ 21st century skills and is culturally responsive

 - Arts partnerships with community-based organizations and teaching artists

 Why the Arts Matter

 Research shows that students who have an arts education are more successful in school and life.
 Students in the arts:

 - Have lower discipline rates

 The Creative Advantage

-To learn more about the history, how we?re closing arts access gaps, and providing resources for schools go to The Creative Advantage webpage.
+To learn more about the history, how we’re closing arts access gaps, and how we’re providing resources to schools, visit The Creative Advantage webpage.